vanderlee/HashbangJS/README.md

 ### Hashbang.SEQUENCE / SEQUENCE:
 Default on first and odd levels; match the path parts in given order.

+### Hashbang.ZERO / ZERO:
+Match either none or one of the given path parts.

 ### Hashbang.ONE / ONE:
-Default on even levels; math one of the given path parts.
+Default on even levels; match one and only one of the given path parts.

 ### Hashbang.ALL / ALL:
 Can be specified at start of level using 'ALL:' in strings or Hashbang.ALL